-At 19 with two toddlers and a new husband she is handed 4 more young children from her sister who was struggling with drug addiction.
-The next 10 years of her life are spent raising those 6 children.
-Part of that process included visits to the welfare office for food stamps and Section 8 housing assistance for her sister’s children.
-It was during these visits that Ms. Pat was first told she had a talent for telling funny stories.
-In 2003 with her case-worker’s encouragement she decided to go on stage and appeared at the Open-Mic-Night at “The Pub” in Atlanta.
-From the moment she stepped on stage she knew she had found her place
+While making regular visits to the welfare office for food stamps and Section 8 housing assistance, Ms. Pat was first told she had a talent for telling funny stories.
+In 2003 with her case-worker’s encouragement she decided to go on stage and appeared at her first Open-Mic.
+From the moment she stepped on stage she knew she had found her place.

 She has appeared on NBC’s “Last Comic Standing,” Comedy Central’s “This Is Not Happening,” TV Guide Network’s “Standup in Stilettos,” and Nickelodeons “Mom’s Night Out.”
 She is a regular guest on the syndicated Bob and Tom Radio Show, and appeared on Katt Williams DVD “Kattpacalypse.”
 She has become a Podcast celebrity with appearances on WTF with Marc Maron, The Joe Rogan Experience, and the Bertcast with Bert Kreischer.
 Her autobiography Rabbit was published in 2017 by Dey Street Books, a division of Harper Collins.